 While physical items are always pleasant for people to leave with, sometimes the most successful elements are experiences.

 Items such as all-inclusive trips, spa days, museum tickets, music classes, and golf trips can make silent auction fundraisers very exciting and memorable.

 Other experiential items that you can auction include:

 - Cooking lessons

 If you want to conduct a silent auction for your organization, or for an estate sale, a lot of planning is required.
 You must determine how many items you will have, what types of things you want to auction, and then get those items organized.

-Do you need help organizing a silent auction?
-Lawson and Co. professionals can take care of everything, including marketing your estate sale or silent auction.
-Call us today at 317-745-6404, and we can chat about all the ways a silent auction is one of the best ways to sell your things and make money.
+Do you need help organizing an auction?
+Lawson and Co. professionals can take care of everything, including marketing your estate sale or real estate.
+Call us today at 317-745-6404, and we can chat about all the ways an auction is one of the best ways to sell your things and make money.